c 12,000 BC

 Communities of runaway slaves, called quilombos, flourish in the countryside, eventually becoming targets of bandeirantes.
 Hundreds of these informal communities will later become towns following abolition in the late 1800s.

-Palmares, the largest quilombo in Brazil’s Northeast – and home to more than 20,000 inhabitants – is finally destroyed following decades of attacks by Portuguese troops.
+Palmares, the largest quilombo in Brazil’s Northeast – and home to more than 20,000 inhabitants – is destroyed following decades of attacks by Portuguese troops.

 News of the discovery of gold in Brazil reaches Lisbon.
 In ensuing years, tens of thousands of migrants stream into present-day Minas Gerais, Mato Grosso, Goiás and southern Bahia.